themanyone/firstpage/README.md

 ## Menus Update Themselves

 **FirstPage** indexes existing content with menus that update themselves.
 Build a website by uploading files.
 FirstPage scans for new, removed, or renamed files periodically, updating the menus.
 A <head data-headings=` header tells FristPage what category headings to list them under.
 This is probably the only header you need to use.
-Update the server with proven content versioning systems like GIT or plain old uploads via FTP or server panel.
-There is no need to update the menu!

 FirstPage can also cache and update documents from a url, or always fetch their contents from an external source.
 Files without labels go into an *Other* menu category where they may not show up because this feature can be turned off in `navbar.phpx`.